 4. Monetary problems are a leading cause of marital conflicts.

-5. The amount of a person’s income is the critical factor in determining if that person will have financial problems.
+5. The amount of a person’s income is what determines if that person will have financial problems.

 6. Financial planning is not necessary for people who don’t have financial problems.

-7. Most people won’t achieve their financial goals without financial planning.
+7. Most people won’t achieve their financial goals without adequate financial planning.

 8. Although determining long-term financial goals may take a lot of time and thought, most people need to do it only once.